-Intensive supervision and clinical consultation are an integral part of the FFT/FFT-CW model and are focused on promoting consistent application of the FFT/FFT-CW model to all cases.
+Intensive supervision and clinical consultation are an integral part of the FFT/FFTCW model and are focused on promoting consistent application of the FFT/FFTCW model to all cases.
 Supervision is built into the training protocol and certification process.

-Supervision in FFT/FFT-CW includes the following:
+Supervision in FFT/FFTCW includes the following:

-- 1. The FFT national consultant will provide the monitoring, supervision and training during the first two years of the provider's implementation of FFT/FFT-CW: - a.
-This supervision will include one, one-hour weekly phone consult with the site during Year One of implementation; and - b.
-During Year Two, the FFT national consultant will provide two one-hour supervision sessions to the site supervisor in training. - 3.
-During Year Two of implementation, the provider's site supervisor will provide oversight to the therapists and will complete all required trainings outlined by FFT, LLC.
-The site supervisor will hold one-hour weekly sessions with the therapists; - 4.
-FFT/FFT-CW therapists at the provider will also engage in one one-hour weekly peer supervision sessions during Year One.
-During Year Two, this requirement is left up to the site.
-Typically, the site supervisor holds one- to two-hour weekly supervisions then.
-Please indicate your site's intention regarding these supervision times; and - 5.
-Phase/Year Three is considered a maintenance phase.
-A national consultant is assigned to monitor the site monthly through a call with the site supervisor, and this national consultant will do one site visit per year.
+- The FFT national consultant will provide the monitoring, supervision and training during the first two years of the provider's implementation of FFT/FFTCW: - This supervision will include one, one-hour weekly phone consult with the site during Year One of implementation. - During Year Two, the FFT national consultant will provide two one-hour supervision sessions to the site supervisor in training. - During Year Two of implementation, the provider's site supervisor will provide oversight to the therapists and will complete all required trainings outlined by FFT, LLC.
+The site supervisor will hold one-hour weekly sessions with the therapists.